ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

         ```

-## 8. Intiliaze the first control plane on the cluster and copy the contents of the output to a text file for later use.
+## 8. Initialize the first control plane on the cluster and copy the contents of the output to a text file for later use.

 ```bash
 sudo kubeadm init --control-plane-endpoint "${LOAD_BALANCER_VIP}:${LOAD_BALANCER_PORT}" --upload-certs --pod-network-cidr 192.168.0.0/16